VDA5050/VDA5050/VDA5050_EN.md

 3)	**is mobile robot still executing an order or waiting for an update?**:
 Are `nodeStates` not empty or are `actionStates` containing states which are neither 'FAILED' nor 'FINISHED'?
 Nodes and edges and the corresponding action states of the order horizon are also included inside the state.
 Mobile robot might still have a horizon and therefore be waiting for an update and executing an order.

+4)	**is OrderUpdateId 0?**: Is the `orderUpdateId` of the new order 0?

-4) **is start of new order close enough to current position?**:	Is the mobile robot already standing on the node, or is it in the node's deviation range ([6.1.1 Concept and logic](#611-concept-and-logic))?
+5) **is start of new order close enough to current position?**:	Is the mobile robot already standing on the node, or is it in the node's deviation range ([6.1.1 Concept and logic](#611-concept-and-logic))?

-5) **is received order update deprecated?**: Is `orderUpdateId` smaller than the one currently on the mobile robot?
+6) **is received order update deprecated?**: Is `orderUpdateId` smaller than the one currently on the mobile robot?

-6)	**is received order update currently on mobile robot?**: Is `orderUpdateId` equal to the one currently on the mobile robot?
+7)	**is received order update currently on mobile robot?**: Is `orderUpdateId` equal to the one currently on the mobile robot?

-7)	**is the received update a valid continuation of the currently still running order?**:	Is the first node of the received order the current decision point according to the order update chapter?
+8)	**is the received update a valid continuation of the currently still running order?**:	Is the first node of the received order the current decision point according to the order update chapter?
 The mobile robot is still moving or executing actions related to the base released in previous order updates or still has a horizon and is therefore waiting for a continuation of the order.
 In this case, the order update is only accepted if the first node of the new base is equal to the last node of the previous base.

-8)	**is the received update a valid continuation of the previously completed order?**: Is the first node of the received order the current decision point according to the order update chapter?
+9)	**is the received update a valid continuation of the previously completed order?**: Is the first node of the received order the current decision point according to the order update chapter?
 The mobile robot is not executing any actions anymore neither is it waiting for a continuation of the order (meaning that it has completed its base with all related actions and does not have a horizon).
 In this case, the order update is only accepted if the first node of the new base is equal to the last node of the previous base.

-9)	populate/append new states to the `actionStates`/`nodeStates`/`edgeStates`.
+10)	populate/append new states to the `actionStates`/`nodeStates`/`edgeStates`.

 #### 6.1.2.1 Finishing an order